spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-labels-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that:
+Ensure the following:

-After creating a product label, you can find the corresponding record in the `spy_product_label_dictionary_storage` table.
+* After creating a product label, you can find the corresponding record in the `spy_product_label_dictionary_storage` table.

-After assigning a product label to a product, the corresponding product record contains the assigned label in the `spy_product_abstract_label_storage` table.
+* After assigning a product label to a product, the corresponding product record contains the assigned label in the `spy_product_abstract_label_storage` table.

 {% endinfo_block %}

-2. Setup re-generate and re-sync features by setting up the following plugins:
+1. Setup regenerate and resync features by setting up the following plugins:

 | PLUGIN | SPECIFICATION | PREREQUISITES | NAMESPACE |
 | --- | --- | --- | --- |